-Energy Jobs in Arkansas with H-1B Sponsorship
+Energy H-1B Sponsorship Jobs in Arkansas

 Arkansas's energy sector spans natural gas extraction, electric utilities, and renewable energy development, with major employers like Entergy Arkansas, Murphy Oil, and Dillard's energy subsidiaries actively hiring technical professionals.
-Little Rock, Fayetteville, and El Dorado anchor most H-1B sponsorship activity.
+Little Rock, Fayetteville, and El Dorado anchor most H-1B visa sponsorship activity.
 Engineers, data scientists, and environmental specialists are among the roles that commonly qualify.

-See All Energy Jobs
+Find Energy Jobs

 Overview

-Open Jobs77+
+Open Jobs19+

-Work Type95% On-site
+Work Type89% On-site

 Top LocationLittle Rock, AR